lucas-carvajal/go-rollercoaster-api/README.md

     #### Routes
    * /costers -> shows all rollercoaster data
-      Use following query parameters to filter the rollercoaster:
+      Use the following query parameters to filter the rollercoaster:
      * name: name of the rollercoaster
      * park: park where the rollercoaster is located
      * height: height of the rollercoaster